joetechem/python-apis/README.md

 * vasos_use_case_scenario
   - Setting realistic goals and attempting to reach them.
   - Refining work with the response dictionaries to make sense for an Alexa Skill.
+  - More info found in docstrings in the py files.

 * vasos_salt_tests
   - Sporadic tests on working with response dictionaries.